-The Radiation Safety Department provides a wide range of radiation services and health physics support to assist researchers in the safe and compliant use of radioactive materials.
+ORIED maintains formal committee and oversight responsibilities within the research arena for the Institutional Radiation Safety and Biosafety (IBC) committees, both of which provide a wide range of services to assist researchers in the safe and compliant use of radioactive and biological materials.

 Responsible and ethical conduct of research is critical for excellence—as well as public trust—in research, scholarship, and creative activity at the university.
 Consequently, education in RCR is considered essential in the preparation of future scientists and engineers.

 Short for Integrated Medical Research Information System, iMedRIS is a web-based system that enables online application submission, real-time submission tracking, review, post-approval compliance activities, and data management.
 The UT research community can use iMedRIS for protocol submission and management for IRB, IACUC, and the IBC.